Building or Renovating? Here's What You Can Learn From Passive House Design

 Quietness

-High-performance double-glazed windows, better insulation, and careful sealing all contribute to
+High-performance double-glazed windows, better insulation, and careful sealing all contribute to reduce noise pollution.

 Reduced carbon emissions